 If you want more functions (but not full precision) try the Scientific Calculator

-Notes: Some of the functions (such as x!, or xy) can require a lot of calculation, so after 10 or 15 seconds of calculation your
+Notes: Some of the functions (such as x!, or xy) may need a lot of calculation, so after 10 or 15 seconds of calculation your

 browser may say "A script is ... to run slowly.
 Do you want to abort...?".
 It is up to you whether to continue to run the script or not.

 In some cases it may be better to approach things more gently.
 For example if 200! is taking a long time, then try 100!, then 120! etc to estimate how long it should take on your PC.

 Also if you want to calculate high powers, for example, 2^1000, it may be quicker to calculate 2^100, then take that result and raise that to the power 10.